Nitamet/geemo/README.md

 </div>

 ## Note
-This project is in its early stages of its existence, so expect some bugs.
+This project is in its early stages of existence, so expect some bugs.
 Please report any errors you find to the issues page if possible.

 ## Features
 - Import builds directly into your LoL client on the fly